 - Network impact assessment and recommendations.

-- Capacity projects for number of users and data along with associated risks.
+- Capacity projection for number of users and data along with associated risks (e.g. will more servers and storage be required?
+How much?
+When?).

 - The aforementioned documentation/reports are dynamic and can be updated by running tools.